Review of regulator or inspector decisions

 - the WHS regulator in relation to a mine or petroleum sites (or his or her delegate).

-For the purpose of requesting a review of a decision concerning work health and safety at a mine or petroleum site, the regulator is the Secretary of the NSW Department of Planning and Environment.
+For the purpose of requesting a review of a decision concerning work health and safety at a mine or petroleum site, the regulator is the Secretary of the Department of Regional NSW.

 Examples of decisions that can be reviewed include a decision to: